-- 3.15.3 The project proponent shall establish a GHG information system for obtaining, recording, compiling and analyzing data and information important for quantifying and reporting GHG emissions and/or removals relevant for the project (including leakage) and baseline scenario. - 3.15.4 A monitoring plan for the project that includes roles and responsibilities shall be established. - 3.15.5 Where measurement and monitoring equipment is used, the project proponent shall ensure the equipment is calibrated according to the equipment's specifications and/or relevant national or international standards.
+The project proponent shall establish a GHG information system for obtaining, recording, compiling, and analyzing data and information important for quantifying and reporting GHG emissions and/or removals relevant for the project (including leakage) and baseline scenario.

+8.16.4 A monitoring plan for the project that includes roles and responsibilities shall be established.

+3.16.5 Where measurement and monitoring equipment is used, the project proponent shall ensure the equipment is calibrated according to the equipment's specifications and/or relevant national or international standards.

-3.16 Sustainable Development Contributions
+3.17 Sustainable Development Contributions

-- 3.16.1 The project proponent shall demonstrate how the project activities, or additional activities implemented by the project proponent, contribute to sustainable development, as defined by and tracked against the United Nations Sustainable Development Goals (SDGs).
-The project proponent must demonstrate that a project contributes to at least three SDGs by the end of the first monitoring period, and in each subsequent monitoring period. - 3.16.2 Projects that complete a verification to the Climate, Community & Biodiversity (CCB) Program or the Sustainable Development Verified Impact Standard (SD VISta) Program at the same time as a VCS Program verification and report contributions to at least three SDGs in the CCB or SD WSta project documentation do not need to conduct a separate demonstration of compliance with the requirements set out in Section 3.16.1.
+3.17.1 The project proponent shall demonstrate how the project activities, or additional activities implemented by the project proponent, contribute to sustainable development, as defined by, and tracked against the United Nations Sustainable Development Goals (SDGs).
+The project proponent shall demonstrate that a project contributes to at least three SDGs by the end of the first monitoring period, and in each subsequent monitoring period.

+3.17.2 Projects that complete a verification to the Climate, Community & Biodiversity (CCB), Program or the Sustainable Development Verified Impact Standard (SD VISta) Program at the same time as a VCS Program verification and report contributions to at least three SDGS in the CCB or SD VISta project documentation do not need to conduct a separate demonstration of conformance with the requirements set out in Section 3.17.1.
-Safeguards

-Project activities shall not negatively impact the natural environment or local communities.
-Project proponents shall identify and address any negative environmental and socio-economic impacts of project activities, and shall engage with local stakeholders during the project development and implementation processes.
+with the requirements set out in Section 3.17.1.
+3.18 Safeguards Concept Project activities must not negatively impact the natural environment or local communities.
+Project proponents must identify and address any negative environmental and socio-economic impacts of project activities, and must engage with local stakeholders during the project development and arbon implementation processes.

-3.17.1 Where projects complete a validation or verification to the CCB or SD VISta Program at the same time as a VCS Program validation or verification, they are not required to conduct a separate demonstration of compliance with the requirements set out in this Section 3.17.
+3.18.1 Where projects complete a validation or verification to the CCB or SD VISta Program at the same time as a VCS Program validation or verification, they are not required to conduct a separate demonstration of conformance with the requirements set out in this Section 3.18.

-Note - Where a project has previously certified to the CCB or SD VISta Program, but is completing a VCS Program verification without also completing a CCB or SD VISta Program verification for the same verification period, the project proponent shall demonstrate compliance with the requirements set out in this Section 3.170
+Note - Where appropriate previously certified to the CCB or SD VISta Program, but is completing a VCS Program verification without also completing a CCB or SD VISta Program verification for the same verification period, the project proponent shall demonstrate conformance with the requirements set out in this Section 3.18.